NWTlter/NWT_climate_infilling/daily_met/Infilling_2023/readme.md

 and 2P.
 Once you're satisfied with the data that will be used to infill missing data across sites, running step 3 - 5 are pretty quick.
 Then you can run `infilled_viz_check.R` to generate a bunch of plots.

+This year, I worked the whole time series of data (since one of the infilling methods requires inter-year comparison), only infilled the last few years (~2020 - ) and then clipped to just include 2023 in the reformat scripts in  the *NWT_metadata* repository.